-Palm oil production has more than tripled during the past two decades.
-Palm oil expansion in Indonesia and Malaysia is the leading cause of rainforest destruction, carbon dioxide emissions, and human rights abuses.
+Over the last two decades, palm oil production has expanded more rapidly than almost any other agricultural commodity.
+Palm oil expansion in Indonesia and Malaysia is the leading cause of carbon dioxide emissions, rainforest destruction and human rights challenges.

 Globally traded and highly versatile, the soybean is the world’s largest source of animal protein feed and the second largest source of vegetable oil.
 Climate change and deforestation are the most salient issues associated with soybean production.